2024 Solar Incentives Guide for Burlington, MA - Tax Credits & Rebates

 • Tax Exemptions: Tax exemptions can come in one of two forms.
 The first is sales tax exemption, which is applied when you purchase solar panels.
 The second is property tax exemption.
 This allows you to exclude the added value of your solar system when calculating property tax for your home.

 • Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement in place with your Burlington utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.
+If you have a net metering agreement in place with your Burlington utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.

 Best Regional Coverage